amineelkouhen/redis-streams-lab/exercises/exercise-7-start.md

 * Build and run the app, and watch in awe as the biggest spenders are now shown in the app!

-## Tips

-You will find a complete working application including all the steps above in the *exercise7-solution* folder.
-However, try not to look at the solution before you tried to get it working yourselves.

 # Interesting code to explore